-In 2004, Sheriff Ingram took a position as Lieutenant in charge of Narcotics and SWAT with the Columbus County Sheriff’s Office.
-In 2006 Sheriff Ingram was promoted to the rank of Chief Deputy of the Columbus County Sheriff’s Office.
-In this capacity, he oversaw the day to day operations of the Columbus County Sheriff’s Office.
+In 2004 Sheriff Ingram took a position as Lieutenant in charge of Narcotics and SWAT with the Columbus County Sheriff’s Office.
+In 2006 Sheriff Ingram was promoted to the rank of Chief Deputy of the Columbus County Sheriff’s Office, overseeing the day to day operations of the Columbus County Sheriff’s Office.